 Most businesses find attracting and retaining customers an on-going challenge.
 Inbound numbers make the business look more significant and project an image that installs confidence.
-Attract more clients by being seen as more than just a local business.
+And that leads to more customer enquiries and higher retention rates.

 Inbound numbers make it more appealing for customers to call the business.
 13 and 1300 numbers attract a local call rate and calls to 1800 numbers are free when dialled from an Australian phone line, including mobiles.
 These are great incentives for customers to call your business.

 Improve brand awareness and promote your business name, product or service through a Phone Name or a Phone Word.
 Inbound numbers are available in many more variations than landline numbers.
 These include phone words that can spell the name of the business, product or service through the alphanumeric keypad.

 Gain functionality and improve the call handling process with the large selection of features and functions that inbound numbers come with.
 Utilise a combination of geo-routing, time-based routing and the variety of call handling features to create a call management process that will improve business efficiency and generate more sales.

 Unlike most landline numbers, inbound numbers are not restricted to a local exchange.
 They don't have a local number prefix which means they are truly an Australia wide national number which can be dialled from any location in Australia.
 Having an Inbound Number means your business is not held back from generating sales from outside your local area.